Actors'

 Joined by Topsy, a two-year-old zebra and Ringo, a Great Dane, the act was christened "Oddities of the Jungle."
 Topsy was, according to media, was "the only performing zebra in the history of world entertainment."

 In 1936 and 1937, Gruber and the act toured the nation with the Tom Mix Circus.
-In 1938, the Grubers retired from performing, selling the circus, including "Little Eva" the elephant, and Topsy the zebra to "Bud" E. Anderson of Emporia, Kansas, "once a famous cowboy film star."
-Anderson's company later toured the country as Jungle Oddities and 3 Ring Circus.
+However, slowed by Max's health, the Grubers retired from performing in 1938, selling the circus, including Eva the elephant and Topsy the zebra to "Bud" E. Anderson of Emporia, Kansas, "once a famous cowboy film star."
+Anderson's company later toured the country as Bud E. Anderson's Jungle Oddities and 3 Ring Circus.

 Like Keaton, Little Eva also made the move to Hollywood.
 It is said that she became a star in her own right, appearing with Johnny Weissmuller in several early Tarzan movies.
 Max passed away in 1939.
-Following his death, Adele had the building that once housed the animals remodeled into apartments.
-The three-unit dwelling still stands and is christened "Memories".
+Following his death, Adele had the barn that once housed the animals remodeled into apartments.
+The three-unit dwelling still stands and is christened "Memories"